deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ## Hello World, Hello BiBiGrid!

-After successful starting a cluster in the cloud, start with a typically  example : *Hello World !*
+After successful starting a cluster in the cloud, start with a typical example : *Hello World !*

-- Login into master and change to the spooldir
+- Login into your master node and change to the spool directory.
 `cd /vol/spool`
 - Create a new shell script `helloworld.sh` containing a "hello world" :